Bathroom Mold Removal

 That’s why you should look for a remediation professional for more advanced bathroom mold removal projects.
 Mold Busters operates in both the Ottawa and Montreal areas, providing quality mold remediation services for bathrooms, basements, and every other room in your house.

-Not only will we eliminate the mold safely and effectively, but we will also provide you with a free air quality test upon completion of the work to ensure that the mold has been completely removed from your bathroom.
+Not only will we eliminate the mold safely and effectively, but can also provide you with air quality testing services upon completion of the work to ensure that the mold has been completely removed from your bathroom.

 What causes mold in bathroom?